aleinin/game-of-the-year/README.md

   - View summary of submissions
 - Home Page
   - Allows submission, editing, or viewing of results depending on contest status and user's submission status
+- Properties
+  - Allows configuration of various aspects of the vote including variable support for text
 ## Tech Stack

 - Frontend: